alinaHinzhulBSNU/CellularAutomaton/README.md

 # CellularAutomaton
-Unity 2D simulation.
-Based on "Etudes for programmers" by Charles Wetherell
+Unity 2D simulation based on "Etudes for programmers" by Charles Wetherell.

 ## How to run this project on your computer:
 1. Select folder to store the project and run ```https://github.com/alinaHinzhulBSNU/CellularAutomaton.git```